 Offer multi-person meals, like Brooklyn’s Pies-n-Thighs with its fried chicken-and-sides family packs.
 New York’s Spoon Table and Bar is selling frozen family-size entrees to help households reduce trips to the supermarket.

 Have extra pantry staples on hand?
-Many restaurants are transforming into corner stores to keep cash flowing and avoid wasting inventory.
-Zinc Cafe & Market in Los Angeles is selling excess perishable and non-perishable ingredients to customers, in addition to offering take-out and delivery.
+Many restaurants are transforming into corner stores to keep cash flowing and avoid wasting inventory—Zinc Cafe & Market in southern California sold excess perishable and non-perishable ingredients.

 Consider out-of-the-box ideas to offer diners unique experiences at home.
 ARDYN in New York is getting creative with its “Doomsday Dinner Party”—an upscale, five-course meal to enjoy at home, complete with drink pairings and a playlist to set the mood.